arlendev/gravador-tradutor/README.md

 ## :dart: About ##

-This project is part of a system developed for professionals who need to record patient notes in audio and later have this content available in text in a patient registration database.
+This project is a part of a system developed for professionals who need to record patient notes in audio and later make this content available in text in a patient file.
-It allows voice or text input and text output with translation.
+Allows voice or text input and text output with translation.
 It can be used for notes and anamnesis of patients of a physiotherapist for example.

 ## :rocket: Technologies ##